MartinSnyder/MartinSnyder.github.io/projects/chat.md

 ---
 layout: page
-title: Chat Server
+title: http4s Chat Server
 permalink: /chat
 ---

-This is the pure functional [Slack-like chat server][chat-repo] written in Scala/http4s.
-The demo instance (below) is configured to disconnect people after ~55 seconds of inactivity
+This is a pure functional chat application written using WebSockets and Scala/http4s.
+It was written to provide a non-trivial WebSocket example for http4s.
+Of note, it uses fs2 "Topics" and a publish/subscribe paradigm to bind the websockets of all connected users into a single conversation.
+The source code is [available on github][chat-repo].

 <iframe width="100%" height="400px" src="https://http4s-chatserver.herokuapp.com/" frameborder="0" scrolling="no"></iframe>